-The first technique we’re going to try out and discover how to make it work for us is Picking a Priority.
+The first technique we’re going to try out and discover how to make it work is Picking a Priority.

-Among the arsenal of time management techniques, prioritising is towards the top, possibly right after making a list of things that need doing.
+Among the arsenal of time management techniques, prioritising is towards the top.
+It’s possibly right after making a list of things that need doing.
 It’s a simple principle.

-We’re going to be looking carefully at when to use the priority approach, when we should use it and don’t, and just what urgent and important mean for us (and should they mean something different?).
+We’re going to be looking carefully at when to use the priority approach.
+After all, just what urgent and important mean for us (and should they mean something different?).

 Expect a progress report towards the end of the month when we have time to reflect on what works for us.